greenbloodshed/greenbloodshed/README.md

 ## Welcome! 👋

 I go by greenbloodshed in the tech/hacker space.
-Bonus points to those who understand what my name is referencing.
-Here's a hint, it is paying homage to a certain fictional people.
+Bonus points to those who can figure out what my name is referencing. 💬 Here's a hint, it is paying homage to a certain fictional people.

-I created a Github to follow certain developer's work, explore more open source software, and learn.
+👯 I created a Github to follow certain developer's work, explore more open source software, and learn.

-I am an IT professional, aspiring security engineer and cybersecurity enthusiast.
+⚡ I am an IT professional, aspiring security engineer and cybersecurity enthusiast.
 I'm also a life long gamer, and a Trekie.

-I am currently learning Python.
+🌱 I am currently learning Python.

 #TrekValues
 #VulcanPhilosophy